Top 9 Anise Benefits For Health, How To Use It, & Nutrition

 Frequently Asked Questions

-Are anise and fennel the same?
+Are cumin and anise the same?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

-- Randomized clinical trial of a phytotherapic compound containing Pimpinella anisum
+- Randomized clinical trial of a phytotherapic compound containing Pimpinella anisum Foeniculum vulgare Sambucus nigra and Cassia augustifolia for chronic constipation

 - Efficacy and safety of enteric coated capsules of anise oil to treat irritable bowel syndrome

-- Pimpinella anisum in the treatment of functional dyspepsia: A double-blind
+- Pimpinella anisum in the treatment of functional dyspepsia: A double-blind randomized clinical trial

 - Aqueous suspension of anise “Pimpinella anisum” protects rats against chemically induced gastric ulcers